Tether Token (USDT) security audit, conducted by the Callisto Network Security Department in July 2019.

 When issuing or redeeming tokens a transfer event should be emitted back and forth to address(0).

-Same issue is applicable for TetherToken constructor.
+The same issue is applicable for TetherToken constructor.

-2.4.
-Known vulnerabilities of ERC-20 token
+2.4 Known Vulnerabilities of ERC-20 token

-Severity: low.
+Severity:

 Description: